-Thomas found his love of photographing people in 2008 while on a 2 week trip to volunteer in El Salvador.
-It was here that he learned he could use photography as a way to communicate and make others happy, which became the cornerstone of his work.
+Thomas found his love of photographing people in 2008 while on a two week trip to El Salvador.
+He was volunteering at an orphanage and he started taking pictures of the kids staying there.
+Every time he’d show them a photo, their faces would light up.
+It was in that moment he learned he could use photography as a way to communicate and make others happy, which became the cornerstone of his work.

 The main focus of Thomas’s work is honesty and authenticity.
 His work is almost journalistic in a sense that he truly only cares about capturing the true nature of people.
 Each photograph is a memory of the subject at a certain moment in their story.
 It doesn’t matter if that moment is good or bad.
 It just matters that it’s true.

-During his exploration through photography, Thomas also fell in love with video.
-Music had played a huge role in his life and being able to pair that with moving pictures – it was kismet.
-In the spring of 2016, Thomas started working on “Artisans" – a fast paced, music driven video series documenting artists, craftsmen, and creators at work – which was featured in the Cleveland International Film Festival in 2017.
+As Thomas pursued of photography, both personally and now professionally, he found his second love; video.
+Music was always a heavy influence on his work and being able to pair that with moving pictures – it was kismet.
+Thomas started working on “Artisans" – a fast paced, music driven video series documenting artists, craftsmen, and creators at work – which was featured in the Cleveland International Film Festival in 2017.

-Thomas puts his heart in everything he does.
+Thomas continues to pour his heart in everything he does.
 He uses his work as a means to encourage and inspire the only way he knows how – honestly.